taylorthurlow/rust_json_schema-rb/README.md

 - `:draft` - Select the JSON schema draft number to use.
 Valid options are `draft4`, `draft6`, `draft7`, `draft201909`, and `draft202012`.
 Supported drafts are entirely determined by the `jsonschema` crate.
 The default draft is also determined by the crate.
 If new versions of the crate support additional draft versions, a code change in this gem will be required.
 I'm open to PRs to solve this problem - I don't know enough Rust to tell if it's easily done. _Both `draft201909` and `draft202012` are reported to have "some keywords not implemented", so use them at your own risk._

+- `:with_base_uri` - Sets a base URI to use when resolving relative schema references during validation.
+Relative URIs within the schema will be evaluated relative to this base URI.
+This is especially useful when validating schemas loaded from sources without an inherent base URL.

-Any additional options provided by the `jsonschema` crate are options I do not understand or may not make sense to implement in a wrapper library such as this.
+Any additional options provided by the `jsonschema` crate are either options I do not understand as a whole, have not figured out how to (or tried to) implement, or may not make sense to implement in a wrapper library such as this.

 `RustJSONSchema::Validator#options` is provided and will return a Hash containing configuration options from the underlying Rust library.
 While I make an effort for them to look similar, or identical, to the options passed into the `Validator` initializer, the initializer arguments and the returned Hash should not be considered one-to-one.
 It exists as a way to confirm the configuration of the underlying schema validator instance.